Stationary Distributions for the Voter Model in $d\geq 3$ are Factors of IID: Coupling of two times

 In order to resolve the problem of ordering, we split the vertices of $S$ into $M$ random groups, each of which will be almost surely $t$-sparse and construct the ordering in each group sequentially.
-So the first step is to take $M:= \left\lceil\max \{\delta(t)^{-1}, t^2 \} \right\rceil$, where $\delta(t)$ is given by Proposition \ref{prop:NonPer}.
-The groups are defined as $G_l := \left\{x \in S: \left\lfloor \frac{v_x}{M} \right\rfloor=l \right\}$ for $0 \leq l < M$ and each $G_l$ is $t$-sparse by Proposition \ref{prop:NonPer} almost surely.
-We then construct the paths for walkers in each $G_l$ sequentially.
+So the first step is to take $M:= \left\lceil\max \{\delta(t)^{-1}, t^2 \} \right\rceil$, where $\delta(t)$ is given by Proposition~\ref{prop:NonPer}.
+The groups are given by the random variables $\{v_x\}_{x\in S}$ (which we also denote as $\bv$ below), by letting $G_l := \left\{x \in S: \lfloor v_x M \rfloor=l \right\}$ for $0 \leq l < M$.
+Then each $G_l$ is almost surely $t$-sparse by Proposition \ref{prop:NonPer}.
+We construct the paths for walkers in each $G_l$ sequentially.
 Finally to apply the construction from Definition~\ref{defn:sparseContruction} we will need a total ordering $\prec$ on $\Z^d$ which we define to be the dictionary order by coordinates which is translation invariant.